ACT® Writing Test | All You Need To Know

-This test section is optional and doesn’t affect your composite ACT score.
-However, if you want to study language, literature, or any allied subject, this optional test looks good on your college application.
-A good ACT Writing Test score will indicate your readiness for introductory college composition courses or any related subjects you wish to pursue.
+This test looks good on your college application if you want to study language, literature, or any allied subject.
+A good ACT Writing test score will indicate your readiness for introductory college composition courses or any related subjects you wish to pursue.

-The ACT Writing section consists of a passage, followed by three perspectives associated with that passage, and a few writing prompts.
-After reading the passage and perspectives carefully, you’ll need to formulate a thesis by outlining the points addressed in the prompts.
+The ACT Writing section comprises 40 minutes of the total testing time and consists of a passage, followed by 3 perspectives associated with that passage and a few writing prompts.
+After carefully reading the passage and perspectives, you'll need to formulate a thesis by outlining the points addressed in the prompts.
+To make the most of your time, follow a structured essay template that contains a clear introduction, body, and conclusion.

 You can incorporate a partial or complete perspective from the prompt or derive your own.
 Either way, your essay should examine the relationship between your perspective and the perspective(s) already presented in the prompt.
-You will only be evaluated on your comprehension, analytical, and writing abilities, as well as your ability to logically create and defend a thesis.
+You will only be evaluated on your comprehension, analytical, and writing abilities, and your ability to logically create and defend a thesis.
+Practice with our ACT Question Bank to sharpen your essay writing skills.

 ACT writing prompts are a crucial part of the writing test.
-Remember to address the intent of the prompts to compose your essay.
+Remember to address the intent of the prompts when composing your essay.

 You must write your essay on the answer sheets provided to you.
 Remember to carry pencils, an eraser, and a sharpener.
 Mechanical pencils or ink pens are prohibited.
 If you have a documented disability that affects how you take the test, you can request ACT testing accommodations.

-While the ACT Reading, Math, and Science Tests assess your overall college readiness parameters, the ACT Writing Test focuses only on your command of standard written English.
-Because this test evaluates a targeted skill required for specific college course placements and/or admissions, taking the ACT Writing section is optional.
+While the ACT English, Reading, and Math Tests assess your overall college readiness parameters, the ACT Writing Test focuses only on your command of standard written English.
+The test evaluates targeted skills required for specific college course placements and/or admissions.

-However, some states require you to take the ACT Writing Test to graduate high school, so check your high school, state, and college admission requirements.
-Check out our blog on the role of ACT Writing in college admissions to learn how an ACT Writing score can help bolster your career.
+However, some states require you to take the ACT Writing Test to graduate from high school, so check your high school, state, and college admission requirements.
+Check out our blog on the Role of ACT Writing in College Admissions to learn how an ACT Writing score can help bolster your career.

 The ACT does not publish a syllabus for the writing test.
-However, the subject matter typically involves social and political issues, so staying up-to-date with current events is recommended.
+However, the subject typically involves social and political issues, so staying current is recommended.

 The first writing skill assesses how you engage with and develop critical perspectives on a given issue.
 You must understand the issue at hand, your audience, and the purpose of your assignment.